Zakauddin/NeON-Command_Line/README.md

 - `NeON - Project Statement.docx` file contains the requirements that were set for the project.
 - `File Format.txt` contains the layout of the text files used for storing the data.

+---

+Thank you for checking out NeON - Command Line!
+If you encounter any issues or have suggestions for improvements, please don't hesitate to let me know.